-3.11.
+4.11.
 Focused inspection on COVID-19 prevention and control for resuming cruise ship voyages by EU HEALTHY GATEWAYS

 EU HEALTHY GATEWAYS will support the competent health authorities in EU/EEA MS after their request, to perform focused inspections on board each cruise ship and ashore, and review procedures and written plans of each cruise ship and cruise line, to ensure that the below mentioned measures are met by both the cruise ship operator and the port authority.
 Inspectors should be provided access to the documentation required for inspection.
 The EU HEALTHY GATEWAYS joint action will support the inspections by providing: a) a checklist based on the current advice document; b) training of inspectors working at local authorities (through webinars); c) scheduling at an EU/EEA level to avoid duplication of inspections in the various ports of call; and d) the EU/EEA database to record inspection results and inspection follow-up in the SHIPSAN Information System (secure area accessed only by the SHIPSAN inspectors).
 Results of the focused inspections will not be published.
 The inspections will be scheduled in cooperation by EU HEALTHY GATEWAYS joint action work package 7 with the companies and competent authorities at ports (preferably the home port, and if needed, the contingency ports).
 Focused inspections will be announced to the companies at least four days in advance.
 It will not be necessary to conduct the inspection before starting cruise ship operations.
 This could be arranged at any date and at any port (the first days of sailing), in agreement with the company and the inspectors.
 Further details are described in the checklist for conducting focused inspections.
 If time allows, hygiene inspections according to the European Manual could be conducted; however, priority will be given to the focused inspection for COVID-19 and compliance with the current advice and/or any local/national rules and regulations.

-4. Options for measures to prevent COVID-19 infectious passengers from starting holidays
+5. Options for measures to prevent COVID-19 infectious passengers from starting holidays

-4.1.
+5.1.
 Vaccination of passengers

-Passengers should be advised by family doctors to be vaccinated at least three weeks prior to the voyage, in order to develop immunity before boarding the ship.
+Passengers should be advised by family doctors to be vaccinated at least two weeks prior to the voyage, in order to develop immunity before boarding the ship.
 In this respect, passengers should seek the advice of family doctors or travel medicine practitioners.
 Travel companies and travel agencies should advise travellers to seek health information from a medical professional prior to their cruise and be vaccinated as per medical professionals' advice.

-Vaccinated passengers should hold an official proof of vaccination and if asked, inform the medical staff on board and/or the public health authorities about their vaccination status.
-The vaccine delivered should be included in the list of approved vaccines of an internationally recognized authority (i.e. EMA, WHO or US FDA-approved vaccines).
+Cruise lines should request proof of vaccination status and assess validity upon boarding.
+Records of vaccination status should be maintained for passengers and crew and be available for review by the competent health authorities at the ports of call.
+Requirements under the General Data Protection Legislation (GDPR) must be followed for any personal data collected from individuals, in hard copy or electronically.

 Any data kept by the ship operators should be handled in accordance with the relevant legislation for personal data protection.
-The European Commission proposed creating a 'Digital Green Certificate' to facilitate safe free movement inside the EU during the COVID-19 pandemic.
-The 'Digital Green Certificate' is designed as proof that a person has been vaccinated against COVID-19, received a negative test result or recovered from COVID-19.
-This Certificate will be used for travelling once it is adopted (7).

-4.2.
-Diagnostic testing or other measures in accordance with the requirements for incoming travellers to the country of embarkation
+5.2.
+Screening and diagnostic testing or other measures in accordance with the requirements for incoming travellers to the country of embarkation

 Passengers who have travelled from abroad to the country of embarkation must comply with the requirements for incoming travellers to the country of embarkation.
-For example, this could be testing within 72 hours before arrival on the cruise ship with RT-PCR or other NAAT5 or RADTs (listed in the document "Common list of COVID-19 rapid antigen tests, including those of which their test results are mutually recognised, and a common standardised set of data to be included in COVID-19 test result certificates", https://ec.europa.eu/health/sites/health/files/preparedness_response/docs/covid-19_rat_common-list_en.pdf) as required in the country of embarkation (8).
-Only those with negative test results will be allowed on board the cruise ship, after the test at the day of embarkation is also negative (see paragraphs 6.2 and 7.2).
+For example, this could be testing within 72 hours before arrival on the cruise ship with RT-PCR or other NAAT or RADTs as required in the country of embarkation (4).
+Only those with negative test results and hold a valid proof of the test will be allowed on board the cruise ship, after the test at the day of embarkation is also negative (see paragraphs 7.2 and 7.4).